 The difference between blog posts and evergreen pages — and when to focus on them — is not always clear to attorneys.

-Blogging for law firms has become a popular topic in recent years, and sometimes when attorneys approach the LawLytics Content Team, they’re convinced that blogging is what they need to do most, or first.
+Blogging for law firms has become a popular topic in recent years.
+And recently many attorneys have become blogging is what they need to do most, or first.